rsksmart/devportal/docs/02-developers/04-quickstart/foundry.md

 ```bash
 curl -L https://foundry.paradigm.xyz | bash
 ```
 This will install Foundryup.
-Simply follow the on-screen instructions, and the ```foundryup``` command will become available in your CLI.
+Follow the on-screen instructions, and the `foundryup` command will be available via the CLI.

 Running ```foundryup``` will automatically install the latest (nightly) versions of the ```precompiled binaries```: ```forge```, ```cast```, ```anvil```, and ```chisel```.
 For additional options, such as installing a specific version or commit, run ```foundryup --help```.